-Schools in Indian state of Kerala are expected to save ₹3000 crore (roughly $428 million) by choosing Linux as their choice of operating system for school computers under a state-wide project.
+Schools in Ithe ndian state of Kerala are expected to save ₹3000 crore (roughly $428 million) by choosing Linux as their operating system for school computers under a state-wide project.

-Southern Indian state Kerala is known for its beautiful backwaters.
+The Southern Indian state of Kerala is known for its beautiful backwaters.
 Kerala is also known for its education policy.
-The first 100% literate Indian state has made IT classes mandatory in schools since 2003 and around 2005 they started to adopt free and open source software.
+The first 100 percent literate Indian state has made IT classes mandatory in schools since 2003 and around 2005 they started to adopt free and open source software.
 It was a long term plan to boot out proprietary software from the education system.

-As a result, the state claimed to save around $50 million per year in licensing costs in 2015.
-Further expanding their open source mission, Kerala is going to put Linux with open source educational software on over 200,000 school computers and ‘claims’ save around $428 million in the process, reported Financial Express.
+As a result, the state claimed to save about $50 million per year in licensing costs in 2015.
+Further expanding their open source mission, Kerala is going to put Linux with open source educational software on more than 200,000 school computers and ‘claims’ save around $428 million in the process, reported Financial Express.

 Linux all the way!

-The preparation is ongoing for country’s largest ICT (information and Communication Technology) training for teachers is in full-swing.
+Preparation is ongoing for country’s largest ICT (information and communication technology) training for teachers is in full-swing.
 Over 150,000 primary teachers will be trained to use educational software running on Linux under this training.